Pest Infestation Smells in Your Home

 Dead Mouse Smells

-As problematic as the smell of live mice or rats can be, dead rodents are far worse.
+As problematic as the smell of live mice or rats can be, the smell of dead rodents is far worse.
 To begin, they smell a bit rancid, with the foul odor eventually strengthening until it resembles rotten cabbage.
-Later on, the dead animals acquire the unmistakable smell of decay.
+Later on, the dead animals acquire the unmistakable smell of decay, as the decomposing body releases gasses such as methane and sulfur dioxide.
 This, like urine, can linger long after the dead rodents have been removed.

 What Do Ants Smell Like & Why?